py2ai/py2ai.github.io/_posts/2021-07-08-XML-to-CSV-using-Pandas-in-Python.md

 ### output

-A csv file will be generated at the same location or folder as main.py file and you will see this output:
+A csv file will be generated (songs.csv) at the same location or folder as main.py file and you will see this output:

 ```csv